Accepted workshops and tutorials

 topics relevant to artificial life researchers and practitioners.
 Each

-tutorial also demos and interactive activities.
+tutorial and also demos / interactive activities.

 Each tutorial/workshop proposal should include: